- Sunday, 10:30 — Sung Eucharist

 All of our team minister at each of the four churches, but Fr Dan has special responsibility for St Mary’s.

 St Mary’s was consecrated on Midsummer’s Eve, 23 June 1905; her centenary was celebrated in 2005.
-[South Wales Echo report, 2005] Until the Rectorial Benefice was formed in 2016, she was in the Parish of Cadoxton-juxta-Barry, whose priests are listed at St Cadoc’s page.
+[South Wales Echo report, 2005] Until the Rectorial Benefice (now Ministry Area) was formed in 2016, St Mary’s was the ‘daughter church’ in the Parish of Cadoxton-juxta-Barry, whose priests are listed at St Cadoc’s page.